LisiLisenok/streamer/README.md

 Example:

-    // to be stored object classes
+    // to be stored classes
     abstract class MyObjectBase() satisfies IStorable {
     }